bharathkrishnan/bharathkrishnan.github.com/ChristopherPaolini.md

-# Christopher Paolini:  Books Read 0 / 1
+# Christopher Paolini:  Books Read 0 / 1, Avg Rating: 0.0

 ## ![To Sleep in a Sea of Stars](https://covers.openlibrary.org/b/isbn/9781250762849-S.jpg) To Sleep in a Sea of Stars
 *[Christopher Paolini](../ChristopherPaolini)*